Ivovis/week-09-Assignment/README.md

 If a user enters /newpost and are not logged in they will be redirected to the sign in page.

+I managed to wrangle my styling into what I actually wanted.

 requirements check:

 🎯 Set up user sign-up and user login using Clerk. - DONE